CSBOWMA/sudoku/README.md

 - Autonotes button, if the user wants to program to quickly write out the obvious notes.
 - Collision highlighting, allowing for easy identification of where the user went wrong.
 - Timer allowing for user to keep track of the amount of time spent on a board.
-- Hilighting of currently selected square, column set, row set, and square set.
+- Highlighting of currently selected square, column set, row set, and square set.
 - Preset squares are darkened showing what the user may not modify.

 ## optimization